What Is White Noise And Can It Help You Sleep?

 When pink noise is created in a sound lab, the sound engineers will usually reduce the volume of each successive octave by three decibels to compensate for the extra frequencies.

-This balances the sound out by giving more energy to the lower octaves and gives it a deeper sound overall than white noise.
+This balances the sound out by giving more energy to the lower octaves, which makes it sound deeper than white noise.

 What is brown noise?